tomokoelif/cat_lovers/README.md

 Cat Lovers is a social media and booking app for cat rescue organizations.
 Users can:

- -Join the Cat Lovers community
+ - Join the Cat Lovers community
- -Create your own profile
+ - Create your own profile
- -Add and interact with posts
+ - Add and interact with posts
- -Create and manage reservations
+ - Create and manage reservations
- -Upload photos
+ - Upload photos
- -Learn more about Cat Cafe, Cat Hotel
+ - Learn more about Cat Cafe, Cat Hotel

 Cat Lovers is accessible from all browsers and is fully responsive on different screen sizes.
 Its purpose is to create a safe and informed community where cat lovers can browse cute cat photos, interact with each other at Cat Cafe, and make essential bookings for Cat Hotel reservations.
 I created this site to help people find homes for rescue cats.
 I want people to first get interested in the photos on the site, play with the cats at the cat cafe, and then become a foster parent.
 I also run a cat hotel where you can leave your own cat while traveling.